httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let output_string be an empty string.
 2. If the first character of input_string is not DQUOTE, throw an error.
 3. Discard the first character of input_string.
-4. If input_string contains more than 1025 characters, throw an error.
-5. While input_string is not empty:
+4. While input_string is not empty:
    1. Let char be the result of removing the first character of input_string.
    2. If char is a backslash ("\\"):
       1. If input_string is now empty, throw an error.